Summer Buddhist Studies Course

 For more information, see the detailed course syllabus.

-Applications to the Buddhist Studies summer course that are submitted between October 1 and October 31 will receive a scholarship worth fifteen percent of tuition towards the cost of the chosen summer course.
-This scholarship applies to early applicants of all nationalities.
-Read more about the Early Application Scholarship here.
+Applications to the Buddhist Studies summer course that are submitted between October 1 and October 31 will receive a fee reduction worth ten percent of tuition towards the cost of the chosen summer course.
+This fee reduction applies to early applicants of all nationalities.
+Read more about the Early Application Fee Reduction here.

 As this course is taught at the introductory level, all interested students are encouraged to apply.
 A statement of interest will be required as part of the application process.
 All applications are subject to approval by the Centre for Buddhist Studies.